-Taxes on capital 2012, SEK million [8.1]
+Taxes on capital 2012, SEK million [7.1]

-Total Local real estate fee on one- and two-dwelling buildings and apartments 15 724 State real estate tax (on premises, industries etc.) 12 818 Income tax on capital income for individuals 27 626 Tax on dividends to non-residents 3 772 Tax on funds retained for expansion for self-employed, net 97 Income tax on company profits 89 474 Tax on pension- and capital insurance fund earnings 9 872 Stamp duty 8 913 Total 168 297
+Total Local real estate fee on one- and two-dwelling buildings and apartments 15,724 State real estate tax (on premises, industries etc.) 12,818 Income tax on capital income for individuals 27,626 Tax on dividends to non-residents 3,772 Tax on funds retained for expansion for self-employed, net 97 Income tax on company profits 89,474 Tax on pension- and capital insurance fund earnings 9,872 Stamp duty 8,913 Total 168,297

-The revenue from tax on capital varies a great deal from year to year mainly due to variations in capital gains for households and company profits [8.2].
+Most income assessed in 2013 was earned in 2012 and most of the preliminary taxes were paid in the form of PAYE during 2012.
+Supplementary payments are generally made in the spring of the assessment year, i.e. 2013.
+Most taxpayers receive their final tax bill (or refund) in the summer of the assessment year, but some taxpayers with more complicated income have to wait until December.
+The revenue from tax on capital varies a great deal from year to year mainly due to variations in capital gains for households and company profits [7.2].

 The middle-aged and the elderly pay most of the direct taxes on capital.
-[8.17]
+[7.17]

-8.2 Real estate tax and real estate fee
+7.2 Real estate tax and real estate fee